 Basic Alarm Configuration ID Alarm ID number.
 Description User-definable description for the discrete alarm point.
 Rev (Reverse) Reverse: Check this box to reverse the polarity of the alarm point.
 Leaving this option un-checked means a normally open contact closure is an alarm.
 When polarity is reversed, a normally closed alarm point is clear when closed.
 Notification Devices Check which notification device(s), 1 through 8, you want to send alarm notifications for that alarm point.
 Advanced Alarm Configuration (Advanced>>) On Set User-definable description (condition) that will appear for the discrete alarm input on Set.
 Example: "Alarm".
-On Clear User-definable description (condition) that will appear for the discrete Clear: "Example: "Alarm Cleared".
+On Clear User-definable description (condition) that will appear for the discrete alarm input on Clear: "Example: "Alarm Cleared".
 Qual.
-Time (Qualification Time) The length of time that must pass, without interruption, in order for the concording considered an Alarm or a Clear.
+Time (Qualification The length of time that must pass, without interruption, in order for the condition to be Time) considered an Alarm or a Clear.
 Qual.
-Type (Qualification Type) Allows you to choose whether you want to apply the Qualification Time to the Set, Clear, or Both.
+Type (Qualification Allows you to choose whether you want to apply the Qualification Time to the alarm Type) Set, Clear, or Both.

-10.8 Derived Alarms
+11.8 Derived Alarms